ramasantayana/react-portfolio-RS/README.md

 # React-Portfolio

 I created a portfolio using my new React skills to help set me apart from other developers.
-I received help from my coding tutor Suresh Kumar in completing this project.
+I received help from my coding tutor Suresh Kumar in completing this project, as well as the Ask BCS team.

 Here is the link: https://ramasantayana.github.io/react-portfolio-rs